-You can learn about how to read avalanche reports in these tutorial videos:
+You can begin learning about how to read avalanche reports by watching these tutorial videos:

 Always check weather temperatures and wind speeds, not just cloud cover.